"Beasts" comes to Oscars with tiny budget, first-time director

-LOS ANGELES "Beasts of the Southern Wild", nominated for four Oscars including Best Picture, is one of the most unlikely contenders ever for Hollywood's top honours.
+LOS ANGELES "Beasts of the Southern Wild", nominated for four Oscars including Best Picture, is one the most unlikely contenders ever for Hollywood's top honors.

 Produced for just $1.5 million by a collective of first-time filmmakers who bunked in a fishing shack during the shooting, it is considered a long-shot to win the top Oscar, but it has already set a new standard for thrifty filmmaking in an industry that routinely spends 100 times more for a major picture.